-- 1. Soundness of methods and analytic and technical approach to addressing the stated aim(s) of the proposed project. - 2.
+- Soundness of methods and appropriateness of the analytic and technical approach to addressing the stated aim(s) of the proposed project [to include items such as selection bias, sample size and power, generalizability, missing data, and for evaluations, intervention (treatment/dosage) and control conditions]. - 2.
 Feasibility of proposed project. - 3.
 Awareness of potential pitfalls of proposed project design and feasibility of proposed actions to minimize and/or mitigate them. - 4.
-Feasibility of completing the deliverables noted in the solicitation.
+Feasibility of completing the deliverables noted in the solicitation and proposal.